CrispyKernel/GetTuned/README.md

 - hyperband
 - BOHB
 ```

+### Practice data available
+Multiple methods to retrieve dataset to test tuning methods for scikit-learn models (MLP, SVM) and pytorch models (CnnVanilla, Resnet) are provided by the DataManager.
+See __DataManager.py__ to be aware of all methods available.

 ### Example of usage
 Each hyperparameter search space will be defined with the help of the following domain objects